diagrams/diagrams-doc/manual/diagrams-manual.rst

 There are two reasons for this.
 First, computing the size of some text in a given font is rather complicated, and ``diagrams`` cannot (yet) do it natively.
-The only way it would be able to discover the size of a text object is to query some backend (such as cairo) which knows how to compute it, but this would result in the `text` function being no longer pure.
+The cairo backend can do it (see below) but we don't want to tie diagrams to a particular backend.

 The second reason is that font size is handled similarly to line width, so the size of a text object cannot be known at the time of its